-No CCB rates were set for 2017 by the FPC to apply to UK exposures.
-CCB rates have been set by Hong Kong, Norway, Sweden, Czech Republic, Iceland & Slovakia for 2017 that apply to exposures to those countries.
-No further disclosures are made on CCB on the basis of materiality
+The FPC set a CCB rate of 0.5% for the UK effective from 27 June 2018.
+This increased to 1.0% on 28 November 2018.
+CCB rates have also been set by Czech Republic, Hong Kong, Iceland, Lithuania, Norway, Slovakia & Sweden for 2018 that apply to exposures to those countries.
+No further disclosures are made on CCB on the basis of materiality.

-Risk management
+Risk Management

 CSUK's risk management framework is based on transparency, management accountability and independent oversight.
 Risk management plays an important role in the CSUK's business planning process and is strongly supported by senior management and the Board of Directors.
 The primary objectives of risk management are to protect CSUK's financial strength and reputation, while ensuring that capital is well deployed to support business activities and grow shareholder value.
+The Bank has implemented risk management processes and control systems and it works to limit the impact of negative developments by monitoring all relevant risks including credit, liquidity, market, operational and reputational risks.